chrisjohnson00/handbrake-k8s-job-creator/README.md

 @TODO

- - periodically run something like `kubectl delete pod --field-selector=status.phase=Succeeded` to get rid of completed pods from the list
  - make job creation failures and file moves atomic: move the file back if the create_job call fails

+Create a k8s cronjob which cleans up:
+ - periodically run something like `kubectl delete pod --field-selector=status.phase=Succeeded -n handbrake-jobs` to get rid of completed pods from the list
+ - periodically run something like `kubectl delete jobs -n handbrake-jobs  --field-selector=status.successful=1` to get rid of completed jobs